Get In Shape And Get Your Portfolio Growing With Nautilus

 Source: CDC

 Most importantly, the 18-44 year age group has improved from 19% meeting the guidelines to 27%.
-With the younger demographic focusing more on physical fitness from a young age it is likely this becomes a part of their lifestyle and routine.
-These trends should provide an opportunity for Nautilus to continue growing their sales over the long-term.
+With the younger demographic focusing more on physical fitness from a young age, it is likely this becomes a part of their lifestyle and routine.
+These trends should provide an opportunity for Nautilus to continue growing their sales over the long term.

 2) Growth At A Reasonable Price

 The problem with buying a growth company is it can be hard to determine a fair price to pay for the shares.
-For valuation purposes, one of the easiest methods is to use multiples such as price-to-earnings (P/E, price-to-book (P/B), or enterprise value to EBITDA (EV/EBITDA).
+For valuation purposes, one of the easiest methods is to use multiples such as price to earnings (P/E, price to book (P/B), or enterprise value to EBITDA (EV/EBITDA).

 Relative Value